 “The art of taxation consists in so plucking the goose as to procure the largest quantity of feathers with the least possible amount of hissing.”
 (Jean-Baptiste Colbert)

 Every business has to price what it sells.
 It is inescapable, yet also deeply misunderstood.
-This session explains that managers mostly characterize pricing as a tactical afterthought—an exercise in “running the numbers” that follows and is independent of the value-creating activities in the organization.
+This session explains that managers mostly characterise pricing as a tactical afterthought—an exercise in “running the numbers” that follows and is independent of the value-creating activities in the organisation.
 In fact, pricing decisions are as much about creativity and strategy as they are about dollars and cents.
 And prices educate and stimulate a market as much as they mark the value of a sale.
-Ultimately, the problem among managers is one of scope: there are multiple challenges and perspectives that must be recognized and tackled in order to improve this basic business skill.
-Getting all of it right can reveal unexpected opportunities to capture, communicate, and even grow value in the eyes of paying customers.
+Ultimately, the problem among managers is one of scope: there are multiple challenges and perspectives that must be recognised and tackled in order to improve this basic business skill.
+Getting all of it right can reveal unexpected opportunities to capture, communicate and even grow value in the eyes of paying customers.